Hagerman Fossil Beds National Monument - Interpretation and Education Internship

 Type: Internships

-Job Schedule: 40 hours of work per week.
+Job Schedule: The intern will complete the 36-week program from approximately March 7 to November 14, 2025.
+The first two weeks will include visitor services and interpretation training.
+The intern will average 40 hours of work per week.
 Weekend and holiday work is standard for visitor services operations.
-Memorial Day Weekend and 4th of July Weekend are mandatory work weekends.
+The weekends of Memorial Day, the 4th of July, and Labor Day are mandatory work weekends.

 Job Description and Requirements